cds-snc/gcds-docs/src/en/get-involved.md

 ### Report an issue

 Something's not working?
 Flag the issue to our team through GitHub.

-With a GitHub account, you'll have access to all past issues and get updates on progress.
+If this is your first time using Github - follow these [instructions](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) to create your account.
+With an account, you'll have access to all past issues and get updates on progress.

 <gcds-link href="{{ links.githubCompsBug }}" external>Report an issue</gcds-link>